Louise Talma: 1926-1939: Studies with Nadia Boulanger

+Early works and awards

 Talma's Piano Sonata No. 1 (1943), Toccata for Orchestra (1944) and Alleluia in the Form of Toccata for piano (1945) were highly praised by critics and helped establish Talma as an important American composer at the beginning of her career.
 Based in part on the success of these works, she was the second woman (after Ruth Crawford Seeger in 1930) to receive a Guggenheim Fellowship in music composition and the first woman awarded back-to-back Guggenheims in 1946 and 1947.
-In the 1940s Talma also began spending each summer at the MacDowell Colony in Peterborough, New Hampshire, where most of her mature works were composed.

 Talma was a full-time member of the music faculty at Hunter College in New York from 1928 until 1979, during which time she helped author two harmony textbooks for her students.

+Residencies at MacDowell

+In the 1940s, Talma also began spending each summer at the MacDowell Colony in Peterborough, New Hampshire, where most of her mature works were composed.
+In 1946, she reported on her time spent at MacDowell, “For two months now I have had the wonderful privilege of dwelling in that enchanted little house, the Phi Beta Studio at the MacDowell Colony in Peterborough, New Hampshire...
+It is a veritable fairy-tale house, snugly sheltered from the road by a pine grove, and, on the other side, looking out on a clearing edged by great tall sentinel pines.”
+During her residencies, Talma was, at times, inspired by bird calls she encountered.
+Amongst her papers housed at the Library of Congress are Talma's transcriptions of birdsongs, which she used as source materials for her compositions.